Elephant endotheliotropic herpesvirus: History

 The first suspected case in Asia was in 1997, though it was not until the fifth suspected case that the presence of the virus could be confirmed.
 This case was reported in 2006, with the death of a young wild-born female calf at an elephant sanctuary in Cambodia.
 The virus was identified as part of the EEHV1 group, the same as previously identified in the North American and European captive populations.
 In 2013, nine lethal cases from India were extensively characterized and found to consist of a wide variety of genetically diverged strains of EEHV1A and EEHV1B matching the subtypes and genetic range of nearly all those found previously in Europe and North America.
 Cases attributed to EEHV1A and EEHV4 have also been reported in Thailand and there is both confirmed and anecdotal evidence for similar hemorrhagic disease deaths of between 16 and 30 more calves in Asian countries including Thailand, India, Nepal, Myanmar and Indonesia within the past five years.
 Thus, this is not just a disease of captive elephants, but is endogenous to and possibly rampant in Asian elephants in the wild also.
 Further research has been noted as "urgently required" to study the situation in regions with wild Asian elephant populations.

 On 12 June 2019 it was reported that in Chester Zoo the 2-year-old Indian elephant calf Indali Hi Way had fully recovered from EEHV, after numerous treatments over 2 weeks, and that there is now hope of a vaccine for EEHV.

+In 2020, a 1-year-old Asian elephant named Ajay, from the Rosamond Gifford Zoo in Syracuse, New York, which was popular in the area, died from the virus.

+In July 2024, Dublin Zoo reported two deaths from the virus.
+Avani, who was 8 years old, and Zinda, who was 7, both died from the virus.

+In November 2024, a young African Elephant "Bumi" died at Ouwehands Dierenpark in Rhenen in the Netherlands.
+Later that month two calves named "Nagarr" and "Ka Yan" died in the Dutch zoo Wildlands in Emmen.
+On 11th of December, the first test took place of a new vaccine developed by the University of Utrecht against the virus variant that only affects Asian elephants.